ash/raku-course/essentials/loops/while/index.md

 say "$x is bigger than 10.";
 ```

-In the loop, the program asks to enter a number, and if the number is not bigger than 10, the loop body repeats.
+The program asks to enter a number, and if the number is not bigger than 10, the loop body repeats.
 As soon as the entered number breaks the condition `$x <= 10`, the loop ends, and the next line of the program is executed.

 ```console
 $ raku t.raku